Renters’ Rights Bill guide

 • Receive benefits.

 Reference checks and final tenant selection will still be permitted, but decisions must not be based solely on these factors.
-A property may still be declined for being unsuitable for children.
+A property may still be declined for being unsuitable for example if having children in the property would lead to overcrowding.

 Decent Homes Standard & Awaab’s Law

-The Bill enables new Decent Homes Standards (DHS) for private rentals, though details have not yet been published.
+The Decent Homes Standards (DHS) which currently applies to social housing, will be extended to include properties in the private rental sector, though details have not yet been published.

 Penalties